vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/argocd-gs.md

 argocd app list
 ```

 Notice the `STATUS: OutOfSync` and `HEALTH: Missing`.
 That’s because ArgoCD creates applications with manual triggers by default.
-Automated triggers are available and are straightforward to configure, but in this guide , you will stick with manual triggers in order to go through the process slowly.
+Automated triggers are available and are [straightforward to configure](https://argoproj.github.io/argo-cd/user-guide/auto_sync/), but in this guide , you will stick with manual triggers in order to go through the process slowly.

 “Sync” is the terminology ArgoCD  uses to describe the application on your target cluster as being up to date with the sources ArgoCD is pulling from.
-We have set up ArgoCD to monitor my GitHub repository with the configuration files as well as my spring-petclinic container image in Docker Hub.
+You have set up ArgoCD to monitor the GitHub repository with the configuration files as well as the spring-petclinic container image in Docker Hub.
 Once the initial sync is completed, a change to either of these sources will cause the status in ArgoCD to change to `OutOfSync`.

 For a more detailed view of your application configuration, run: